Frequently Asked Questions

 Unfortunately, the event is not open to the public.
 However, you can watch a live broadcast of the ceremony on UNHCR’s global social media channels.

 Are members of the media allowed to attend the ceremony?

-The 2023 UNHCR Nansen Refugee Award ceremony is open to all journalists attending the Global Refugee Forum 2023.
-Please contact [email protected] to register.
-Kindly note that possible restrictions, including on recording, photography and copyright, may apply.
-A live feed will be available.
+The 2023 UNHCR Nansen Refugee Award ceremony was open to all journalists attending the Global Refugee Forum 2023.
+A live feed was made available.

 I am working on a feature article/broadcast story.
 How can I arrange an interview with one of the winners?

 Please contact the Nansen Refugee Award Team at [email protected] for further information.

 Use the hashtag #NansenAward to share stories, videos and articles and keep up to date with the latest news.